nginx/unit-docs/source/configuration.rst

 - The router process has :ref:`insufficient permissions <security-apps>` to access the file or an underlying directory.

-In the example above, an attempt to serve the requested file from the :samp:`/www/data/static/` directory is made first.
+In the previous example, an attempt to serve the requested file from the :samp:`/www/data/static/` directory is made first.
 Only if the file can't be served, the request is passed to the :samp:`php` application.